 Compound Interest vs. Simple Interest

-A simple interest account, interest is only earned on the principal.
-Unlike compound interest accounts where you earn in on the principal and interest.
+In a simple interest account, interest is only earned on the principal, unlike compound interest accounts where you earn in on the principal and interest.

 Let’s say you have $700 on your account, and last month your account earned $7.15 in interest.
 With a compound interest account, you’ll be earning interest on $714.15 (with a simple interest account, you’d only earn interest on $700).
 Every time you get distribution in a compound interest account, you’re earning interest on both principal and interest.